 PFL may be taken on either a weekly or intermittent basis (i.e., separate blocks of time).
 Intermittent PFL must be used in full-day increments.

 The cost of PFL is paid for through employee contributions.
-All eligible employees must participate in the plan whether or not they intend to take PFL (unless they are eligible for and have signed a waiver).
+All eligible employees must participate in the plan whether they intend to take PFL (unless they are eligible for and have signed a waiver) or not.
 New York State determines the amount of deduction on an annual basis.

 An employee who is absent from work and whose PFL claim is later denied by the insurance carrier, may be authorized for leave, if eligible, under the University’s other leave of absence policies.
 If the employee is not eligible under any other leave of absence benefit, the absence may be treated as unexcused and subject to the University’s attendance policy.

 An employee who returns to work at the conclusion of an approved period of PFL will be restored to the same position or to a comparable position (with comparable pay, benefits and other terms and conditions of employment).
 If the employee has exhausted all weeks of available PFL and is still unable to return to work, the employee is no longer provided with any job restoration rights under PFL; however, other job protections may apply (e.g., FMLA).

 The University will not discriminate and/or retaliate against any employee for inquiring about, applying for, or using PFL benefits.
 Employees who believe they have experienced discrimination and/or retaliation should immediately notify their supervisor, the Human Resources Department or any other member of management.

 An employee who fraudulently obtains PFL, or who uses PFL in an improper manner, is subject to disciplinary action, up to and including termination.